Giving My Talk

 Watch Good Talks, and Watch Yourself

 For a long time I assumed I had some deficiency because I could barely follow technical talks as an undergraduate, and for a while even after that.
 It wasn't until I attended a genuinely good talk - one where the speaker took special care to build intuition before formalism - that I realized what had been missing.
-A good talk is not about technical soundness.
-It's about communication.
-The speaker's job is to simplify, sometimes at the cost of precision, in order to hold attention and motivate the audience to go read the actual paper.

 What Can You Lose?